kostarter/dataviz-opensource/power-bi-with-amazon-redshift/README.md

 # Practice

+We want to install and connect Power BI with the database Amazon Redshift.<br/>
+The purpose is to create charts on Power BI to describe data from the database.<br/>
+The database contains ten tables but we are going to focus on only three of them :
+* **orders** : Orders made by customers to purchase products.
+* **lineitem** : The products that have been involoved in an order.
+* **part** : The manufaturers of the products.

 ### Create Redshift database :

+The first step is to create a Amazon Redshift cluster to store the data in a scalable relationnal database.<br/>
+The database has been created and data has been loaded into the created tables.<br/>

-Crédentials for the Amazon Reshift cluster created for the course :
+Credentials for the Amazon Reshift cluster created for the course :
 * m2iadmin
 * M2i12345